BIOGRAPHY - REENA AHLUWALIA

 Celebrated for impact, innovation, and achievement on the world stage:

-• Hall of Fame – Highest honor in India’s gem and jewelry industry awarded by GJEPC
+• GJEPC Hall of Fame – Highest lifetime achievement honor in India’s gem and jewelry industry awarded by GJEPC, as featured in JCK.

-• Guinness World Record – Co-created the world’s most diamond-set watch with Aaron Shum
+• Guinness World Record – Co-created the world’s most diamond-set watch with Aaron Shum, as featured in Forbes.

-• National Postage Stamp (Belgium) – One of the few living jewelry artists featured on a national stamp, honoring her Bel Canto diamond necklace
+• National Postage Stamp (Belgium) – One of the few living jewelry artists featured on a national stamp by Bpost, as featured in Dexigner.

-• Royal Diamond Tiara – Designed a tribute tiara for HRH Catherine, Princess of Wales, in collaboration with Royal Asscher
+• Royal Diamond Tiara – Designed a tribute tiara for HRH Catherine, Princess of Wales, in collaboration with Royal Asscher, as featured in PriceScope.

-• Legislative Mace of Ontario – Designed a historic diamond setting for the Legislature of Ontario using De Beers Canada’s first mined diamonds
+• Legislative Mace of Ontario – Designed the historic diamond setting for the Legislative Assembly of Ontario, as recorded in the Ontario Legislature’s Hansard.

-• Rio Tinto Bunder Mine – Created the inaugural jewelry collection using diamonds discovered 100 years after the depletion of India’s legendary Golconda Mines
+• Rio Tinto Bunder Mine – Created the inaugural jewelry collection for Rio Tinto, using diamonds discovered 100 years after the depletion of India’s legendary Golconda Mines, as featured in Mining.com.

-• World Gold Council – Recognized for pioneering a pan-regional jewelry design awards model in India, elevating evaluation standards and championing diversity, creativity, and craftsmanship
+• World Gold Council – Recognized by World Gold Council for pioneering a pan-regional jewelry design awards model in India, elevating evaluation standards and championing diversity, creativity, and craftsmanship.
+As featured in Indian Jeweller.

 Royal Mysore paintings by Reena Ahluwalia acquired for the permanent collection by C. Krishniah Chetty Crystal Museum in Bengaluru, India.
 2023